5 Best Spanish Movies on Netflix for Every Level [2026 Guide]

 • Fast dialogue: Characters talk over each other like real conversations

-• Narration: A third-person narrator uses more formal, literary Spanish
+• Narration: A third-person narrator uses more formal, literary Spanish, giving you both registers

-• Regional vocabulary: Learn words specific to Mexican Spanish
+• Regional vocabulary: Words and phrases specific to Mexican Spanish

 Slang You’ll Hear